ibm-cloud-docs/cloud-object-storage/object-lock.md

 [Enabling versioning](/docs/cloud-object-storage?topic=cloud-object-storage-versioning) is a prerequisite for enabling Object Lock.
 If a bucket is created using the `x-amz-bucket-object-lock-enabled` header, versioning will automatically be enabled.

+Deleting a versioned object creates a _delete marker_.
+The object may appear to be deleted, but if the object is protected it is not possible to delete the protected version.
+Delete markers themselves are not protected.
+{:remember}

 ### Replication
 {: #ol-interactions-replication}